-Earlier this week, Bluescope Steel’s outgoing Managing Director Paul O’Malley delivered a scathing assessment of the economic cost to Australian’s of current energy policy.
+Earlier this week, Bluescope Steel's outgoing Managing Director Paul O'Malley delivered a scathing assessment of the economic cost to Australians of the current energy policy.

 "The increase in domestic gas prices since 2015 has cost Australian gas users approximately $3.5 billion per annum.
 For electricity, the cost to users of rising electricity prices is over $3.7 billion per annum,"

 His suggestion on how to fix the problem is simple and pragmatic; a baseload target needs to be implemented to deliver affordable, reliable electricity.

 But there is one flaw in this simple plan.
 He's a fan of providing that baseload from gas-fired power generation.
 The same high-priced gas he notes has cost us an extra $3.5 billion per annum.
 This would no doubt improve reliability but won't do much for affordability.